cloud-gov/cg-site/_docs/orgs-spaces/roles.md

 ```

 Where ROLE is one of:
-  - `SpaceManager` - Invite and manage users, and enable features for a given space
+  - `SpaceManager` - Manage users, and enable features, for a given space
   - `SpaceDeveloper` - Create and manage apps and services, and see logs and reports
   - `SpaceAuditor` - View logs, reports, and settings on this space